-A substance found naturally in the mitochondria, the cells’ powerhouses.
-Coenzyme Q10 is also a powerful antioxidant that is sometimes taken in supplement form to treat a variety of ills.
-It has been touted as a treatment for high blood pressure, high cholesterol, heart disease, breast cancer, diabetes, and a host of other conditions.
+Coenzyme Q10 is a substance found naturally in the mitochondria, the cells’ powerhouses.
+It is also a powerful antioxidant that is sometimes taken in supplement form to treat a variety of ills.
+It has been touted as a treatment for high blood pressure, high cholesterol, heart disease, breast cancer, diabetes and a host of other conditions.
 Several controlled studies suggest that coenzyme Q10 may be an effective treatment for high blood pressure.
-Evidence regarding its effects on high cholesterol levels, heart disease, and cancer is inconclusive.
+Evidence regarding its effects on high cholesterol levels, heart disease and cancer is inconclusive.

 Source URL: https://www.diabetesselfmanagement.com/diabetes-resources/definitions/coenzyme-q10/